HARP SOLO

 - Level surface: Please note that if the ground is uneven, someone always has to have a hand on the instrument, which can make things quite tricky!
 The surface needs to be level.

-Harp AV:
+Harp amplification:

 - Harpists don’t provide their own amplification.